Supersymmetric Derived Stacks: Pre-homotopical Algebraic context

-We now show $\bT$ is a Quillen bifunctor in $\cC = \sksMod$.
-Let $\fd:\Ud \rarr \Vd$ be a cofibration in $\cC$, $\gd: \Wd \rarr \Xd$ a cofibration in $\cC$ as well.
-This means they are cofibrations on the underlying graded simplicial sets, so component-wise cofibrations of simplicial sets, i.e. inclusions.
-To make reasonings easier, observe that fibrations, cofibrations and weak equivalences in $\sksMod$ are defined as such if they are so on the underlying graded simplicial sets, and given the model category structure we have defined on $\Sd$, and given the model category structure on $\skMod$ as defined in \cite{GoJa}, ours being just a component-wise generalization thereof, it follows that maps in $\sksMod$ are fibrations, cofibrations or weak equivalences if and only if they are respectively fibrations, cofibrations or weak equivalences in $\skMod$, or equivalenty said, if they are so component-wise.\\
+We now show $\bT$ is a Quillen bifunctor in $\cC = \sksMod_*$.
+Let $f: U \rarr V$ be a cofibration in $\cC$, $g: W \rarr X$ a cofibration in $\cC$ as well.
+This means they are cofibrations on the underlying bi-graded simplicial sets, so entry-wise cofibrations of simplicial sets, i.e. inclusions.
+More generally, maps in $\sksMod_*$ are fibrations, cofibrations or weak equivalences if and only if they are respectively fibrations, cofibrations or weak equivalences in $\skMod$, or equivalenty said, if they are so entry-wise.\\